aiven/devportal/docs/platform/howto/technical-emails.rst

 #.
 Click **Settings**.

 #.
-In the **Technical Emails** section, add the email address of the Slack channel or  DM.
+In the **Technical Emails** section, add the email address that you created for the Slack channel or  DM.

 #.
 Click **Save changes**.